Aug 19, 2007

 But there is one transcendent reason which will keep me, I'm sure, from ever writing under a pseudonym.
 It does not have to do with the profundity of science fiction, nor with my level of success as writer.

-It has to do with the girl who sat next to me in social studies class in
+It has to do with the girl who sat next to me in social studies

 She pretty much ignored me back then, and I want to maximize the chances that when she walks into a bookstore somewhere today or tomorrow, she will notice, out of the corner of her eye, my name on a book on a shelf.
 And at that moment, she will realize all that she could have had back in our junior high school class....